jyutzler/Bridge-Systems/system.md

    * 1NT = 6–10 points, denies four spades or three hearts.
 NOT forcing.
    * 2♣, 2♦ = 11 points or more, promises at least four of the suit or heart support.
    * 2♥ = three-card or longer heart support; 6–10 dummy points.
-   * 2NT = 10-12 HCP, balanced hand with two-card support for partner.
+   * 2NT = 13-16 HCP, balanced hand with two-card support for partner.
    * 2♠, 3♣, 3♦ = strong jump shifts.
 Invites a slam.
    * 3♥ = limit raise (10–12 dummy points with four or more hearts).
-   * 3NT = 13-15 HCP, balanced hand with two-card support for partner.
+   * 3NT = 17–18 HCP, balanced hand with two-card support for partner.
    * 4♥ = usually five+ hearts, a singleton or void, and fewer than 10 HCP.

 ### Basic Responses Over 1♠
 Same as above except:
    * 2♥ = 11 points or more, promises at least five of the suit.

-### Two Way Reverse Drury
-In third or fourth position, a 1♥ or 1♠ opening may be light (equivalent to an overcall).
-To prevent the contract from getting too high, responder may bid the following:
-   * 2 of a minor shows a limit raise
-      * 2♣ = 3 card support
-      * 2♦ = 4+ card support
-   * Opener clarifies strength with the rebid
-      * Rebidding the suit at the 2 level shows a light opener
-      * any other bid shows a full opener

 ## Rebids by Opener
 Opener’s rebids are natural and standard.